-With a refusal to use the boxed wafers full of artificial flavors, Loveless Cafe Pastry Chef Alisa Huntsman makes her own wafers from scratch and amps up the vanilla in the pudding with the addition of real vanilla bean.
+With a refusal to use boxed wafers full of artificial flavors, Loveless Cafe pastry chefs make their own wafers from scratch and amp up the vanilla in our pudding with the addition of real vanilla bean.
 The combination is nothing short of magical!

 Banana Pudding with Homemade Wafers

 Vanilla Cream (Pudding)